gvwilson/sdxpy/src/layout/index.md

 and on [Pavel Panchekha][panchekha_pavel] and [Chris Harrelson's][harrelson_chris] [*Web Browser Engineering*][browser_engineering].
-Since our focus is layout rather than parsing, we will create objects in memory that represent [%i "DOM" %][%/i%] nodes to test our ideas.
+Since our focus is layout rather than parsing, we will create objects in memory that represent
+[%i "Document Object Model" %]DOM[%/i%] nodes to test our ideas.

 <div class="callout" markdown="1">